-Research indicates that dogs have intelligence similar to that of a 2-year-old, with the ability to learn more than 200 words.
-Take advantage of this and practice teaching your dog the names of his different toys.
-At first, use a few of his favorite toys and the chosen names.
-By repeating the specific toy name during playtime, your dog will eventually make the association so he will pick the right one when asked.
+Research indicates that dogs have intelligence similar to that of a 2-year-old, who can learn more than 200 words.
+Take advantage of this and practice teaching your dog the names of different toys.
+At first, use a few favorite toys and the chosen titles.
+By repeating the specific toy name during playtime, your dog will eventually make the association pick the right one when asked.

 Try the Which Hand Game

 This game is a great way to introduce nose (or paw work) with your pup, and practice impulse control.
-Hold a dog treat in one hand and put both fists in front of your dog until he chooses a hand.
-Don’t allow him to mouth or scratch your hand, though.
+Hold a dog treat in one hand and put both fists in front of your dog until he chooses aside.
+Don’t allow him to mouth or scratch your side, though.
 When he picks the treat-filled hand, reward him with it.

 Create a Muffin Tin Game

 For this game, all you’ll need is a muffin tin, tennis balls, and treats.
 Fill the tin with treats and cover with tennis balls so your dog can figure out how to get the gifts.
 Some dogs will work at the game tacking each tennis ball individually, while others will tip the entire muffin tin over to spill the treats.
 Find out which approach your dog will take.

 While the weather has you stuck inside your home, why not take care of some basic grooming needs.
 This may include bathing your dog or trimming his toenails if the two of you are up for it.
 Otherwise, consider brushing your dog’s fur.
 Most dogs enjoy being touched, and when done in a calm, relaxed setting, it is a very soothing experience.
 Brushing your dog helps keep his skin and fur healthy and will decrease your home’s excess hair.